George-9/alx-pre_course/0x01-git/README.md

-This is a first ALX commit
+This is a first ALX commit.
+Git is magic 🎊.